-A stable and accurate 1.0 V voltage reference is built into the AD9645.
+A stable and accurate 1.0 V voltage reference is built into the AD9635.
 The VREF pin should be externally decoupled to ground with a low ESR, 1.0 μ F capacitor in parallel with a low ESR, 0.1 μ F ceramic capacitor.

-If the internal reference of the AD9645 is used to drive multiple converters to improve gain matching, the loading of the reference by the other converters must be considered.
 Figure 53 shows how the internal reference voltage is affected by loading.
 Figure 54 shows the typical drift characteristics of the internal reference in 1.0 V mode.